matt200500/Process-Secheduler-Simulation/README.md

 In this program implements a round-robin CPU scheduling simulator.
 The input to this simulator is a set of processes and a time slice.
 Each process will be described by an id, arrival time and CPU burst.
-Your simulator will simulate RR scheduling on these processes and for each process it will calculate its start time and finish time.This simulation also computes a condensed execution sequence of all processes.
+This simulator simulates Round Robin scheduling on these processes and for each process it will calculate its start time and finish time.This simulation also computes a condensed execution sequence of all processes.